Introduction

 Shaping the Future of Alternative Proteins: Regulatory Focus

 Despite the need for protein diversification, legislation could be a roadblock.
-For instance, in the EU regulatory hurdles exist for novel alternative proteins: algae, precision-fermented and insect products fall under strict regulations.
+For instance, in the EU regulatory hurdles exist for novel alternative proteins: algae, precision-fermented and insect fall under strict regulations.
 Cultured meat, instead, remains unauthorized [3].
-A 2023 EIT brief [2] on protein diversification proposed conditions for a successful EU shift towards alternative proteins [2]:
+A 2023 EIT policy brief [2] on protein diversification proposed conditions for a successful EU shift towards alternative proteins [2]:

 • Collaborative effort across the value chain